tsnellgrove/oop_learning/techwtim/dk3_doc.md

 11) If prep: Identify direct object and => prep_sentence function
 NOTE: All room-based validation happens in the method - the Interpreter just converts English to method calls

+12) Help subsystem "help abreviations", "help verbs", "help syntax", "help one-word-commands"

 Structure:
-12) Create Interpreter module
+A) Create Interpreter module
-13) main Interpreter function
+B) main Interpreter function
-14) All one_word commands => 1_word function
+C) All one_word commands => 1_word function
-15) functions for each case
+D) functions for each case
-16) Re-org exception cases to reduce all the subtractions?
+E) Re-org exception cases to reduce all the subtractions?

 TBD: Integrate advice from Franco!